 Tackling diabetes has been described as one of the greatest healthcare challenges of our time.
-The number of people diagnosed with diabetes in the UK has more than doubled in the last 20 years.
 Around 22,000 people with diabetes die every year due to complications of the disease.
 Diabetes 1 treatment the NHS and its partners are working towards preventing Type 2 diabetes in those groups at risk as well as helping to keep those with both forms of diabetes healthy.
 90% of people with diabetes have Type 2, which is largely preventable.
 Currently, there are 3.8 million people with Type 2 diabetes in England, with around 200,000 new diagnoses every year.
 The Healthier You: NHS Diabetes Prevention Programme offers those at high risk of.
 Type 2 a free behavioural change programme which provides advice on managing weight, eating healthily and moving more.

 Diabetes 1 treatment: